tomatolog/manticore/docs/7_command_line_tools_reference/indextool_command_reference.rst

 ``indextool`` command reference
 -------------------------------

-``indextool`` is one of the helper tools within the Sphinx package, introduced in version 0.9.9-rc2.
+``indextool`` is one of the helper tools within the Sphinx package.
 It is used to dump miscellaneous debug information about the physical index.
 (Additional functionality such as index verification is planned in the future, hence the indextool name rather than just indexdump.)
 Its general usage is:

 ::